When it comes to grilling on a Blackstone griddle, one frustrating issue that many of us encounter is uneven heating.

 Adjusting the flame on your Blackstone griddle is essential for controlling cooking temperatures and achieving the desired heat level.

 It is necessary to clean the burner ports regularly to remove any grease or blockages for consistent flame.

 To clean burner ports make sure that the griddle is cool and the gas supply is turned off.
 Use a small brush, such as a toothbrush, to gently clean the ports.
 Be careful not to damage or distort the shape of the ports.

 You can also use a mixture of warm, soapy water can be used for thorough cleaning if needed.
 Rinse with clean water and dry the ports before use.

-Uneven seasoning or coating on the griddle surface can also cause Blackstone griddle uneven heat distribution.
+Uneven seasoning or coating on the griddle surface can also result in one side of Blackstone hotter than the other

 Areas with thin or no seasoning may heat up faster or differently than properly seasoned areas.
-This can lead to uneven cooking, with some food items sticking or cooking unevenly across the griddle surface.
+Blackstone uneven seasoning can lead to uneven cooking, with some food items sticking or cooking unevenly across the griddle surface.

 During the initial seasoning or subsequent re-seasoning, if the oil or fat is not evenly distributed across the griddle surface, it can result in uneven coating thickness.

 This can lead to inconsistent heat transfer, with some areas heating up faster or retaining heat differently than others.